 How to Track Your Expenses in 6 Steps

-1. Know your Net In House Income
+1. Calculate Your Net Income

-Before you do anything, have your net in house income in your mind.
+Before you do anything, have your net in-house income in your mind.

-An accurate number, don’t assume, check how much tax, loan is cut before you get your correct amount.
+An accurate number, don’t assume, check how much tax, or loan is cut before you get your correct amount.
 Your net income is your income after deducting taxes.

 Once you have this number, all your expenses will be deducted from this number.
 Not knowing this number means you’re deducting money from any imaginary number and your calculations will go for a toss.